ibm-cloud-docs/cis/logpush.md

 Before you create a Logpush job, review the following information and satisfy any prerequisites:

-* [Enable log retention](/docs/cis?topic=cis-logpull#log-retention) before you use Logpush.
+* Make sure to [enable log retention](/docs/cis?topic=cis-logpull#log-retention) before you use Logpush.
-* Currently, the {{site.data.keyword.cis_short_notm}} UI supports the following destinations: IBM Cloud Logs, Cloud Object Storage, Splunk, and IBM Log Analysis (deprecated).
+* Currently, the {{site.data.keyword.cis_short_notm}} UI supports the following destinations:
+   - IBM Cloud Logs
+   - Cloud Object Storage
+   - Splunk
+   - IBM Log Analysis (deprecated).
 * The data from Logpush is the same as that from [Logpull](/docs/cis?topic=cis-logpull#logpull).
-However, unlike Logpull, which allows you to download request logs, Logpush enables you to push the request logs to IBM Cloud Logs or an Cloud Object Storage bucket.
+However, unlike Logpull, which allows you to download request logs, Logpush enables you to push the request logs to IBM Cloud Logs or a Cloud Object Storage bucket.
 * Range and firewall event logs are not included in HTTP/HTTPS logs and require separate jobs.
-These jobs can be sent to the same destination, but when using Cloud Object Storage, you'll need to specify a different path.
+These jobs can be sent to the same destination.
+However, when using Cloud Object Storage, you'll need to specify a different path.
 * Logpush uses publicly accessible HTTPS endpoints for Cloud Object Storage, ensuring the log data is encrypted while in motion.
 * When using Cloud Object Storage, you must verify ownership after creating a Logpush job.
 This task is described in the following procedure.